broadinstitute/warp/docs/README.md

 | Somatic Alignment (beta) | Exomes |

 \
-*Ready to try the pipelines?
-You can get hands-on right away by testing our pipelines in [Terra](https://app.terra.bio/#workspaces?tagsFilter%5B0%5D=warp-pipelines&tab=public), a platform for collaborative cloud analysis!
-Learn how to get started in the [Using WARP](#2-run-the-pipeline-in-terra) section.*
+*Try our pipelines in [Terra](https://app.terra.bio/#workspaces?tagsFilter%5B0%5D=warp-pipelines&tab=public), a platform for collaborative cloud analysis!
+Learn how  in the [Using WARP](#2-run-the-pipeline-in-terra) section.*

 ## Navigating WARP
-All versioned and released pipelines are in one of the three [pipelines](https://github.com/broadinstitute/warp/tree/master/pipelines) subdirectories: broad (pipelines for the Broad institute’s Genomics Platform), cemba (pipelines for the Brain Initiative) or skylab (pipelines for the Human Cell Atlas Project).
+All versioned and released pipelines are in one of the three [pipelines](https://github.com/broadinstitute/warp/tree/master/pipelines) subdirectories: broad (pipelines for the Broad Institute’s Genomics Platform), cemba (pipelines for the BRAIN Initiative) or skylab (pipelines for the Human Cell Atlas Project).

-Each pipeline directory hosts a main workflow WDL that includes a version number and a corresponding changelog file.
+Each pipeline directory hosts a main workflow WDL that includes a pipeline version number and a corresponding changelog file.

 Workflows may call additional WDLs, referred to as tasks, that are located in the [tasks](https://github.com/broadinstitute/warp/tree/master/tasks) directory.